justinlee0777/popularthoughts/src/data/articles/one-punch-man-prediction.md

 ---
-title: "Prediction for the One Punch Man manga"
+title: 'Prediction for the One Punch Man manga'
-slug: "/one-punch-man-prediction"
+slug: '/one-punch-man-prediction'
-createdAt: "2022-04-10T00:03:16+0000"
+createdAt: '2022-04-10T00:03:16+0000'
-seoTitle: "Prediction for the One Punch Man manga"
+seoTitle: 'Prediction for the One Punch Man manga'
-seoDescription: "I indulge myself and make a prediction for the One Punch Man manga as of chapter 162."
+seoDescription: 'I indulge myself and make a prediction for the One Punch Man manga as of chapter 162.'
-tags: ["anime", "animation"]
+tags: ['anime', 'animation']
 ---

 Given how hot and heavy the One Punch Man community has been lately, I'll state clearly: